tarantool/tarantool/changelogs/unreleased/gh-10233-vy-snapshot-hang-fix.md

 ## bugfix/vinyl

-* Fixed a bug when `box.snapshot` hanged if executed concurrently with creation of a new index (gh-10233).
+* Fixed a bug when a race between `box.snapshot` and the creation of a new index could lead to a fiber hang (gh-10233, gh-10267).